bnodnarb/AIRMF/_posts/govern/04-02-03-executive-leadership.md

 <details>
 <summary markdown="span">**About**</summary>
 <br>
-Senior leadership in organizations that maintain an AI portfolio should be aware of AI risks and affirm the organizational appetite for such risks.
+Senior leadership and C-Suites in organizations that maintain an AI portfolio should maintain awareness of AI risks, affirm the organizational appetite for such risks, and be responsible for managing those risks..

 Accountability ensures that a specific team and individual is responsible for AI risk management efforts.
 Some organizations grant authority and resources (human and budgetary) to a designated officer who ensures adequate performance of the institution’s AI portfolio (e.g. predictive modeling, machine learning).

 </details>

 <details>
-<summary markdown="span">**Actions**</summary>
+<summary markdown="span">**Suggested Actions**</summary>
-* Organizational management can:
+- Organizational management can:
-    * Declare risk tolerances for developing or using AI systems.
+	- Declare risk tolerances for developing or using AI systems.
-    * Support AI risk management efforts, and play an active role in such efforts.
+	- Support AI risk management efforts, and play an active role in such efforts.
-    * Support competent risk management executives.
+	- Support competent risk management executives.
-    * Delegate the power, resources, and authorization to perform risk management to each appropriate level throughout the management chain.
+	- Delegate the power, resources, and authorization to perform risk management to each appropriate level throughout the management chain.
-* Organizations can establish board committees for AI risk management and oversight functions and integrate those functions within the organization’s broader enterprise risk management approaches.
+- Organizations can establish board committees for AI risk management and oversight functions and integrate those functions within the organization’s broader enterprise risk management approaches.

 </details>